 "We can grow to a considerable size without going back to the capital market," McGrath said.

-Currently, the bank has 23 employees and McGrath said he expects to welcome eight to 10 new employees in the coming year.
+Currently, the bank has 23 employees and McGrath said he expects to welcome eight to 10 new employees next year.

 McGrath also said the bank aims to open one new branch per year.
 Currently, First Business Bank is looking closely at Carlsbad and the Hillcrest/Downtown area.